 Blue Mounds, WI 53517-0148

-- Barn Fossil Hunt – Learn about the fossils commonly found in southwest Wisconsin.
-Then, search the limestone foundation of our historic barn and find authentic Wisconsin fossils!
+- Barn Fossil Hunt – Enjoy some fresh air and take the short walk up the trail to our Barn Fossil Hunt.
+Learn about the fossils commonly found in southwest Wisconsin.
+Then, search the limestone foundation of our historic barn which is filled with dozens of authentic Wisconsin fossils!